redshift-tools/postgresql-to-redshift-loader/README.md

  - It's executable (PostgreSQL_To_Redshift_Loader.exe)  - no need for Python install.
  - It's 64 bit - it will work on any vanilla DOS for 64-bit Windows.
  - AWS Access Keys are not passed as arguments.
- - You can modify default Python loader code in `include\loader.py`
+ - You can modify default Python [extractor.py](https://github.com/alexbuz/PostgreSQL_To_Redshift_Loader/blob/master/sources/include/extractor.py) and [loader.py](https://github.com/alexbuz/PostgreSQL_To_Redshift_Loader/blob/master/sources/include/loader.py)
  - Written using Python/boto/psycopg2/PyInstaller.